 DARMHA collects information about consumers receiving the following specialized treatment: Deaf Services, Gambling and Opioid Treatment.
-If providers request funding for Deaf services or Opioid Treatment, they need to submit new Agreement Type record for each State Fiscal Year.
+If providers request funding for Deaf services, they need to submit new Agreement Type record for each State Fiscal Year.
 Once the record is submitted, it cannot be edited.
 Consumers are only eligible for funding for one specialized treatment programs.